watem-sedem/watem-sedem/README.rst

     :width: 771px
     :align: center

-    Schematic diagram of the cn-ws package
+    Schematic diagram of the CN-WS package

 The CN and WS model can also be used together, by using the run-off to scale the yearly sediment load.
 This is explained :ref:`here